xbony2/Bitm/README.md

 Bitm
 ====

 My mod.
-Code is ONLY to fix bugs and for learning purposess.
+Code is provided for educational purposes and bug fixing.